 - Traffic: Getting people to your website or a specific landing page

 Any influencer campaign should always start with a clear goal, this will help you to measure success once the campaign is complete.
-So before you start, decide exactly what you’re trying to achieve.
+So before you start, decide exactly what you’re trying to achieve and get ready to measure the ROI on influencer marketing!

 Once you have a goal (or goals) in mind, you need to think about how you will actually measure effectiveness in order to tell if your campaign has moved the needle at all.